sonjaove/progg-and-DS-from-IITM/TDS_notes/data_sourcing/data_sourcing.md

 ## 2. Google sheets:

-- these foemulas will be ****live* formulas, i.e if you refresh the page, the data imported as well will eb refreshed.
+- these formulas will be ***live*** formulas, i.e if you refresh the page, the data imported as well will be refreshed.
 - `importhtml` is used in google sheets, which accepts the following parameter:

 1. url - the url from where the data is to be loaded